 Charleston, South Carolina is a wonderful historic city with a lot to offer.
 You could easily spend a few days here exploring the city and still find new things to keep you busy.
-On my visit, I was limited to just a half day and I left the Charleston wishing that I had more time.
+On my visit, I was limited to just under one day in Charleston and I left wishing I had more time.

 French Huguenot Church